nara9709/Smart-shop/README.md

 <img alt="firebase" src="https://img.shields.io/badge/firebase-ffca28?style=for-the-badge&logo=firebase&logoColor=black" />

 ## Firebase
-The product information can be uploaded and imported using the Real-time database and was used to store and load user-generated reviews or user-cart information in real-time.
-Using the Firebase Auth API, it is implemented to log in with an email and Google account, and the information of the logged-in user and the login and logout functions are can use and read in all components using the useContext Hook.
+The product information can be uploaded and imported using the Real-time database and store and load user-generated reviews or user-cart information in real-time.
+Using the Firebase Auth API, it is implemented to log in with an email and Google account, and the information of the logged-in user and the login and logout functions can use and read in all components using the useContext Hook.

 </br>